 You destination is Polignano a Mare – a real gem, built on the edge of a craggy ravine pockmarked with caves.
 Be sure to wander in the logge –balconies –to admire the crashing waves, visit the caves and got to one cornetteria -shops specialising in Italian croissants, cornetto.

 Southern Italy short escape Highlights

-- Hop from unesco site Sassi di Matera to unesco Trulli di Alberobello
+- Hop between Unesco sites: Sassi di Matera to Trulli di Alberobello

 - Sleep in a restored trullo at a hip new boutique hotel

-- Artisanal olive oils, fresh seafood, orecchiette pasta, mozzarella di bufala cheese, hand-crafted breads are some of the food speciality
+- Taste: Artisanal olive oils, fresh seafood, orecchiette pasta, mozzarella di bufala cheese, hand-crafted breads

 Arrival day - Welcome in Matera